max-mapper/india-trains-mobile/README.md

 ### Why?

 I thought the train data was really cool and saw it was provided by the government of India (http://www.indianrail.gov.in/).
 I used to work for Code for America and love making government data more useful.
 Maybe now the Indian rail authority will get on github!
+Total development time for this app was between 4 - 6 hours.

 ### License